crealoz/tutorials/docs/html/3-specific-tags.md

 ## Advanced usage

-The tag `<thead>` will help to have different presentation for the head columns of the table.
+Table can have header, footer and a body. `<thead>` will help to have different presentation for the head columns of the table.
 The `<td>` element is replaced by `<th>` to help browser to know that this cell is a special one.
 In term of accessibility, it will help people with special needs to have a better transcription of the table. `<tfoot>` will permit to have a different style for the footer of the table.
 The content in that case will be included in `<tbody>` tag.

     <table>
         <thead>